NehaPatel03/knowcode-git_set_go/README.md

 ## Unlock the potential of your Self Help Group with Drishti , a B2B platform that connects Self Help Groups to companies, offering a seamless way to showcase products, access expert guidance, and streamline bulk ordering.

-Unlock the potential of your Self-Help Group with Drishti, a B2B platform that connects SHGs to companies, offering a seamless way to showcase products, access expert guidance, and streamline product listing.

 ---

 ## Table of Contents